syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Ping_Ultrasonic/Ping_Ultrasonic.md

 # ReadDistance() #

 ## Description ##
-This function will read the Ultrasonic Ping and display the measured distance.
+This function will call the Ultrasonic Ping and measure distance.

 ## Include ##
 reroSensor_US.h